remote-no-code/FPGA-JTAG/Task-2/readme.md

 ![CPU ruuning after Reset](images/cpu_running_after_reset_terminal.png)

-The image confirms that following the RESET request, the Program Counter returns to the reset vector and begins incrementing again, demonstrating successful processor restart and continued instruction execution.
+*Figure 26: The image confirms that following the RESET request, the Program Counter returns to the reset vector and begins incrementing again, demonstrating successful processor restart and continued instruction execution.*

 ---